tbhdbsys/angular-meteor-docs/client/content/migration/angular2/migration.angular2.code-migration10.md

     meteor remove angular2-with-blaze-compilers
     meteor add angular2-compilers less

+We can also remove the import of Blaze Template from the MainComponent:

+{{> DiffBox tutorialName="migration-angular2" step="10.6"}}

 And the last step, is to remove `.ng2` from the HTML files extension and update it to be `.html`, remember also to update it in the Component `templateUrl` !